TP-Link Deco E3 Review: The Easiest Way To Improve Wi-Fi At Home

 </ img>

-We place the router next to the Internet source(a modem, a power outlet, a cable hanging from the ceiling, anyone like that).
-We stick the amplifier into the power outlet at a certain distance from the router, for example, in another room or on another floor.
-So that both devices, being sources of Wi-Fi signal, cover the maximum area including hard-to-reach corners, but at the same time reach each other with a signal.
-If the first time you can’t find the optimal location, then the signal amplifier at any time can be switched to another outlet in a more convenient place.
-It does not depend on other cables, and it is really very convenient.
-Moreover, network coverage can be further expanded by purchasing one or more of the same additional signal amplifiers.
+We place the router next to the Internet source(modem, power socket, cable hanging from the ceiling, whatever).
+We plug the amplifier into an electrical outlet at some distance from the router, for example, in another room or on another floor.
+So that both devices, being Wi-Fi signal sources, cover the maximum area, including hard-to-reach corners, but at the same time reach each other with a signal.
+If you fail to find the optimal location the first time, the signal amplifier can be switched to another outlet in a more convenient location at any time.
+It does not depend on other cables, and this is really very convenient.
+Moreover, the network coverage can be expanded in the future by purchasing one or more of the same additional signal amplifiers.

 </ img>

-Installation is done using the wizard inapplication.
+Installation takes place using the wizard inapplication.
 The wizard is very detailed and easy to understand.
-Turn it on, click it, wait, done.
-During the initial installation, you will need to connect to the router by the name (SSID) indicated on the sticker below, then this name can be changed.
+Turn this on, press that, wait, done.
+During the initial installation process, you will need to connect to the router by the name (SSID) indicated on the sticker below, then this name can be changed.

 </ img>